v4r-tuwien/grasping_pipeline/docs/source/run_new_pose_estimator.rst

 Updating the grasping pipeline config
 =====================================

-To actually use the new pose estimator, you will need to update the `grasping_pipeline/config/config.yaml` file:
+To actually use the new pose estimator, you will need to update the `grasping_pipeline/config/config.yaml` file and restart the grasping pipeline.

 .. code-block:: yaml